Mastering real estate terms: A quick guide

 Land Lease

-In a traditional home purchase, buyers own the home and the land that it is built on.
+In a traditional home purchase, buyers own the home and the land on which it is built.
 In other circumstances, there is a land lease involved.
-A property purchase that comes with a land lease means that while the buyer owns the home, he will still have to pay rent for the land to the landowner.
+A property purchase that comes with a land lease means that while the buyer owns the home, they will still have to pay rent for the land to the landowner.

 Appraisals

 A real estate appraisal is the valuation of a property.
 Basically, it is an estimation of a home’s current market value.
 Usually carried out by professional appraisers, an appraisal is generally calculated by comparing the recent sale of homes (often of comparable size and condition) to the appraised property.
-The process also involves a thorough inspection and also takes upgrades like an added stairwell into account.
+The process also involves a thorough inspection and considers upgrades like an added stairwell.

 Market Value